Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-3/02-genomics-with-R-&-bioconductor-II.md

 To ensure we annotate all possible genes, we need to make sure we are using annotation data from the genome annotation used to in the read count quantification process for these data (think back to the `GTF` file we used during alignment and quantification).

-These data were annotated using Ensembl verion **97** (which explains why the R-package based off of Ensembl v86 was not able to find matching symbols for all our Ensembl IDs) therefore we could read the GTF file directly into R and manually link ensembl IDs to gene symbols.
+These data were annotated using Ensembl version **97** (which explains why the R-package based off of Ensembl v86 was not able to find matching symbols for all our Ensembl IDs) therefore we could read the GTF file directly into R and manually link ensembl IDs to gene symbols.
 However, the GTF file is very large and may exceed available memory on our local machines if we load it into R.

 Alternatively, we can download annotation data for the human Ensembl annotation releases **97**, and all other Ensembl genomes, using the [BioMart annotation database](https://www.ensembl.org/biomart/martview/6f49181a012124dc5569c6e9d5f71720).
 BioMart is an easy to use web-based tool that allows you to efficiently obtain annotation data for Ensembl genomes. **Use BioMart to obtain annotation data for the human genome version hg38 from annotation release v97.**